 Manhattan School of Music’s faculty is made up of members of New York City’s leading performing institutions–the New York Philharmonic, Metropolitan Opera, New York City Opera, Chamber Music Society of Lincoln Center, Lincoln Center Jazz Orchestra, and the Orpheus Chamber Orchestra–as well as acclaimed soloists, chamber musicians, and jazz artists.

-MSM offers Study Abroad options at numerous conservatories in Europe, for both undergraduate and graduate students.
+MSM offers Study Abroad options at numerous conservatories in Europe, Asia, and Australia for both undergraduate and graduate students.
 MSM’s Center for Music Entrepreneurship (CME) gives students the entrepreneurial skills and practical experience they need to succeed in the professional world.

 Students can take their MSM education beyond the campus.
-The Distance Learning Program: The Global Conservatory connects MSM with peer institutions through live videoconference master classes where students can learn from renowned faculty and artists and engage with fellow student musicians around the world.
+The Orto Center connects MSM with peer institutions through live videoconference master classes where students can learn from renowned faculty and artists and engage with fellow student musicians around the world.
 MSM also provides students with opportunities to take part in community engagement programs and arts-in-education programs to prepare them to become effective artist educators.